 - develop and implement a practical spill clean-up plan.

-This course has been submitted (but not yet approved) for 6 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions which recognize RACE approval.
 This course is approved by VHMA for CVPM credit.
 (VHMA 19-22) Course Agenda: Week 1 (Real Time Session June 7, 2021): General Hazards Part I

 This session we will discuss the general hazards of the practice - food and beverages in the practice, housekeeping and sanitation, electricity hazards, and noise hazards.
 We'll reveal what OSHA has to say about these common issues and talk about ways to solve problems.

 Week 2 (Real Time Session June 14, 2021): General Hazards Part II - fire prevention and planning and violence prevention